Priscilla-B/Priscilla-B/README.md

 ### Hi there 👋
-I am Priscilla, I am a software developer in training with a data analyst and finance background.
+I am Priscilla.
+I am a software developer in training with a data analyst and finance background.
 I have experience in data analysis, machine learning, no-code development, technical training, and some full-stack web development.

 ### What I'm up to